ThatGuyJamal/convex-typegen/README.md

 represents the typescript file.
 So we can traverse the tree and generate rust code from it.
 The AST is generated using the [Oxc](https://docs.rs/oxc/latest/oxc/index.html) library.
 This amazing library did most of the heavy lifting for me!

+In the [debug](./debug) folder you can see the steps I took to learn how to parse the AST json.
+It took hours!
+But I finally for it working!

 ## Todo

 A list of things todo in the future for this project.

 - [x] Parse typescript schema and generate AST
 - [ ] Generate rust code from AST
-- [ ] Add support for all optional convex types
+- [ ] Add support for convex schema types: object, id, null
 - [ ] Add error handling to parser
 - [ ] Add tests
 - [ ] Make the cli file paths optional/configurable